DavAug/PAM/README.md

 # PAM

-This GitHub repository serves as documentation and reproduction source for the results published in XXX.
+This GitHub repository serves as documentation and reproduction source for the results published on [bioRxiv](https://doi.org/10.1101/2022.03.19.483454).
 It contains the raw data, the data derived during the analysis, the model specifications (SBML format) and executable scripts (Jupyter notebooks).

 ## Looking at the results